 - Mostly Averted in The Dresden Files, in which Harry has (so far) had three girlfriends in forty-ish years with long dry spells between them.
 Murphy's been married twice, pre-novels, but during the course of them has an on-off thing with Kincaid and that's all.
 However, it's a Justified Trope for Thomas and indeed any of the Raiths, since they feed on lust.

 - There is a lot of sex in The Kingdom of Little Wounds.
-Syphilis is everywhere, thus averting STD Protection.
+Syphilis is everywhere, thus averting STD Immunity.

 - Skins is perhaps the best example of this trope for depicting college students as an endless bacchanalia of sex and drugs.